tanzu-end-to-end/tko-workshop/workshop/content/setup-environment.md

 We are going to use Tanzu Mission control to build, manage lifecycle and backup Kubernetes clusters across multiple cloud providers.
 We will then implement policies that will help provide self-service role based access to developers, secure container runtime, forward metrics to Tanzu Observability and implement Secure communications on application services running on top of these clusters using Tanzu Service Mesh.

 # SaaS Services
-**Important**: For the next sections, it is vital that you  make sure to sign-in to cloud.vmware.com with your **@vmware.com** email address and select the **"Tanzu End to End"** organization.
+**Important**: For the next sections, it is vital that you  make sure to sign-in to cloud.vmware.com with your **@vmware.com** email address and select the **Tanzu End to End** organization.
 Please be careful not to alter the services or configurations of the clusters in these environments as they are shared for the entire End to End Demo Environment.

 Click below to sign in.
 If you can't see this organization, you can self-enroll into the organization at https://via.vmware.com/tanzu-e2e-demo
 ```dashboard:open-url